codingforpleasure/customized-workspace/Ubuntu/useful-resources/etl.md

 ### PySpark

-houses robust features that allow users to set up ETL Using Python along with support for various other functionalities such as Data Streaming (Spark Streaming), Machine Learning (MLib), SQL (Spark SQL), and Graph Processing (GraphX).
+* Houses robust features that allow users to set up ETL Using Python along with support for various other functionalities such as Data Streaming (Spark Streaming), Machine Learning (MLib), SQL (Spark SQL), and Graph Processing (GraphX).

+* One of the most significant advantages of using PySpark is the ability to process large volumes of data with ease.
+Hence, if your ETL requirements include creating a pipeline that can process Big Data easily and quickly, then PySpark is one of the best options available